nezed/mancala/README.md

 - Testing – as the application is rich of behaviours and components, it's a good example to use Testing-pyramid approach, implementing
   - many small and cheap tests to ensure dozens of business-logic cases
   - few high-order, infrastructure dependent and slow(er) tests, ensuring that all parts of application are working together
-- CI/CD as the general 'rule of thumb'.
+- CI/CD to help with our development process and ensure quality.
 While there's no big deal which to choose for this particular project, GitHub Actions is a good choice as easy, stable, free and fast solution.

 ## Architecture drawbacks

-- Clients don't have ability to be notified when opponent moves
+- Clients don't have ability to get notified when opponent moves
-  - In those terms ot would rather make sense to have game running via bi-directional protocol, like WebSockets
+  - In those terms it would rather make sense to have game running via bidirectional protocol, like WebSockets
   - While the 'Long Pooling' might be a temporary solution, it would make scaling of entire application stack problematic

-To solve them we'll need a Pub/Sub (or a Queue, depending on readability requirements), to which Web Service instances would be connected to.
+To provide such ability, we'll need a Pub/Sub (or a Queue, depending on readability requirements), to which Web Service instances would be connected to.

 ## Clarifying specific game rule cases

 #### When move ends is empty pit

 If it's players **OWN** pit, then stones from opponents opposite pit are captured straight to own mancala.
-> While there exists an alternate rule, allowing player to capture opponents opposite pit to its own pit, but this case isn't covered as alternative game rule yet.
+> While there an alternate rule exists, allowing player to capture opponents opposite pit to its own pit, but this case isn't covered as alternative game rule yet.

 If it's opponents pit - nothing happens, opponent is taking his next turn.